redwallhp/ClockBlocked/README.md

 # ClockBlocked

-Creates a "wandering portal" that cycles from frame to frame on every server restart.
+Creates a "wandering portal" that cycles from frame to frame on every server restart (or every x minutes on a timer).

 ## Usage